NixOS/rfcs/rfcs/0054-support-levels-and-tiers.md

 As is, there are a lot of weasel words ("reasonable", "adequate" and friends) in the text.
 How rigid should the definition of the relevant criteria be?

-How exactly to `check-meta` the `core` and `bootstrap` support levels? (since cross-stdenv is built by a native stdenv) – accept `bootstrap` packages even if `maxSupportLevel` is `core` as long as target == host?
+How exactly to `check-meta` the `core` and `bootstrap` scopes? (since cross-stdenv is built by a native stdenv) – accept `bootstrap` packages even if `maxSupportLevel` is `core` as long as target == host?

-The decisions about changing support and acceptance tiers should be made based on PMG reports, but who has the final say on what levels are assigned?
+The decisions about changing support and acceptance tiers should be made based on PMG reports, but who has the final say on what tiers are assigned?

 How is PMG membership managed?